tf-pre-release/OTFCDTDatastore/README.md

 ### Using in a Swift app

-CDTDatastore is useable from Swift out of the box with a few small quirks.
+OTFCDTDatastore is useable from Swift out of the box with a few small quirks.
 Install as per the instructions above, and import CloudantSync.h into your [bridging header](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/MixandMatch.html).

 The [Overview](#overview) section below has examples in both Objective-C and Swift.